-If your WordPress powered site is hosted with SiteGround, here is a good news for you – You can now easily upgrade the version of PHP your site is using to the latest version of PHP (7.0 or higher) without breaking your site.
-If you haven’t heard of SiteGround, feel free to checkout a full overview of SiteGround’s services on Hosting.review.
+If your WordPress powered site is hosted with SiteGround, here is a good news for you – You can now easily upgrade the version of PHP your site is using to the latest version of PHP (7.2 or higher) without breaking your site.
+If you haven’t heard of SiteGround, feel free to check out a full overview of SiteGround’s services on Hosting.review.

 Quite sometime back, WordPress changed its minimum requirements to PHP version 7 or later for it to run efficiently.
 It has been found that benchmarks of WordPress using PHP 7 are showing two to three times speed improvement compared to the older versions of PHP.